Skip to Content

 5 min read

-The Advisor’s Cheat Sheet to Recession Indicators
+Recession Indicators: The Financial Advisor’s Cheat Sheet

 What Are the Top Indicators of a Recession?

 • Credit spreads show the yield difference between two fixed-income investments with the same maturity but different credit qualities.
-In the past, negative spreads have predicted recessions, but they can’t pinpoint the exact start date, severity, or duration.
+In the past, negative credit spreads have predicted recessions, but they can’t pinpoint the exact start date, severity, or duration.

 • Decrease in real GDP.
 Consumers tend to tighten their belts in response to economic uncertainty.
 That could lead to lower economic output, layoffs, and economic contraction.